The art of welcoming the first time guests who visit your church is to practice the art of church hospitality.

 Way to Reject Church Visitor #1: Judge them for the choice of clothing and stare them down.

-They hadn’t been to church regularly for nearly 40 years and faith is no longer important to them.
+They had not been to church regularly for nearly 40 years and faith is no longer important to them.

 “When we were newly married,” they replied, “we relocated hundreds of miles away from our home town, away from family, friends, and our support network.
 We visited a few churches of our brand and not one person said hello or took interest in us.”